 Instead, larger enterprises can look for connectivity that is built up via multiple API-led connectivity components.
 These components require an agile and flexible framework that enables them to be structured and ordered into a multi-tier architecture.
 This framework consists of three layers:

 System layer: This layer sits underneath all IT architectures and consists of hard-to-access systems of record.
 With APIs, users can access these systems and their data without needing to worry about the underlying complexity.
 System APIs tend to change less frequently and can be governed by central IT to safeguard the underlying systems from any changes.

-Process layer: The next layer involves the business processes that mold and interact with data.
+Process layer: The next layer involves the business processes that mold and interacts with data.
 These must be independent of systems from which data originates as well as the channels through which data is delivered.

 Leveraging API-led connectivity in this way transforms IT into an enabler for business and different units within a business to self-serve.
-This approach also allows for the maximization of developer productivity as duplicate efforts are eliminated and as developers are able to leverage other developers’ efforts.
+This approach also allows for the maximization of developer productivity as duplicate efforts are eliminated and developers are able to leverage other developers’ efforts.
 It also leads to more predictable change.
 The modularization of integration logic and separation between modules removes the possibility of downstream impacts from minor data changes.

 The veil has been lifted on the urgent need for digital transformation.
 Not only does it ensure relevance, but it allows FIs and payments companies to adapt to quickly evolving customer needs and behaviors.
 While customer-facing initiatives certainly merit a transformation, leveraging an API-led connectivity approach can also help organizations reframe and improve relationships with vendors, suppliers, and employees via new technologies.
 These new technologies require a forward-thinking, API-led connectivity approach that improves scalability, reliability, and agility.